z-------------/CPod/README.md

 0. Have [Node.js 8](https://nodejs.org/en/download/releases/), [Yarn](https://yarnpkg.com/docs/install), and [gulp-cli](https://gulpjs.com/) installed, and `cd` to the repo directory.
 1. Run `yarn` to install npm dependencies.
-2. Run `gulp` to compile and concatenate JS, SCSS, Pug, and what have you (or `gulp both` to also watch for changes).
+2. Run `gulp` to compile and concatenate JavaScript, SCSS, Pug, etc. (or `gulp both` to also watch for changes).
 3. Run `yarn start` to start CPod.

 Be sure not to work on `all.js` or on any of the compiled `.html` or `.css` files when there is a `.pug` or `.scss` counterpart, respectively.